mali251/screen/README.md

 ENABLE_SCREENSHOT_TESTING=1 composer test
 ```

-To enable screenshots for only the tests that dont' already have fixtures, use the following command:
+To enable screenshots for only the tests that don't already have fixtures, use the following command:

 ```shell
 ENABLE_SCREENSHOT_TESTING=2 composer test